Transformer-Based Video Front-Ends for Audio-Visual Speech Recognition for Single and Multi-Person Video: Safe AI Principles

 \section{Safe AI Principles}

-We are aware of the sensitive nature of the audio-visual speech recognition research and other AI technologies used in this work.
+We are aware of the sensitive nature of the AV-ASR research and other AI technologies used in this work.
 Therefore, we ensure that this work abides by the Google AI Principles~\cite{noauthor_undated-lg}.